Divorce and Delay Tactics

 By the time you get to the stage of court intervention, however, plenty of time’s already been squandered.
 Suffice to say that sometimes divorce brings out the worst in people.

 Divorce is never easy, and even a relatively quick divorce can feel like it drags on forever.
-If your soon-to-be ex is dragging out the process on purpose, things become still more burdensome; you need experienced legal counsel.
-Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., in Sugar Land, Texas, is committed to protecting your rights while efficiently guiding your divorce toward its most positive conclusion.
+If your soon-to-be-ex is dragging out the process on purpose, things become still more burdensome; you need experienced legal counsel.
+Our divorce attorneys in Richmond, Texas, are committed to protecting your rights while efficiently guiding your divorce toward its most positive conclusion.
 To schedule a consultation with Mr. Vendt, please contact or call our office at (832) 276-9474 today.